 2. Should I apply lotion to my newborn every day?

 You may not need to apply lotion to your newborn’s skin unless it is dry.
-So whether or not to moisturize your baby’s skin with lotion daily depends on the condition of the skin (7).
+So whether or not to nourish and moisturize your baby’s skin with lotion daily depends on the condition of the skin (7).

 Infographic: Reading Product Labels Of Baby Lotions

 A product may be labeled as safe or natural, but you should read the ingredient chart carefully to identify potentially harmful ingredients.
 But, how will you understand what’s harmful and what’s not?
 The infographic below enlists the ingredients you would need to look out for in baby lotions.